 After putting up the tent, we enjoy the solitude and the views.
 Being a fairly clear day, we can see all the way east to the Sydney skyline in the distance.

-It’s been a very unrushed walk (unusual for me) and there’s plenty of time to enjoy a cup of tea (really should have brought some wine!) and watch the changing colours as the sun drops behind the surrounding hills.
+So far the Faulconbridge to Glenbrook bushwalk has been a very unrushed walk (unusual for me).
+There’s plenty of time to enjoy a cup of tea (really should have brought some wine!) and watch the changing colours as the sun drops behind the surrounding hills.
 I’m expecting it to be bitterly cold, but with no wind I’m wearing just a light jumper and it feels warm.
 It is however, too cold and/or high for any mosquitoes.
 This is how camping is meant to be 🙂

 An unexpected surprise is the sound of fireworks a few hours after sunset.
 I can hear the distinctive sound from far away, and peering in the distance I can just make out what must be the Vivid festival fireworks at Darling Harbour.
 Can’t say it’s the most impressive display from over 60km away – but at least there’s no crowds!

 The following day is glorious – the sun rises from the ridge directly opposite our tent and there’s no sign of the possible rain that was forecast.
-Amy helpfully wakes me up at 6am so I don’t miss the sunrise, and tells me I’m not allowed to crawl back into my sleeping bag for a nap.
+Amy is keen to get going and helpfully wakes me up at 6am so I don’t miss the sunrise.
+And tells me I’m not allowed to crawl back into my sleeping bag for a nap!